mechanoid/structure-assertions/README.md

 > As shown in the examble above there may be components that may have certain children,
 > but in case the component would work without such a child component, we should
 > declare them as optional by reversing the relationship constraint in declaring the
-> child component to have to be a descendant to its parent compoent.
+> child component to have to be a descendant to its parent component.

 #### optionals